 There are two ways to lift a credit freeze: either temporarily or permanently.
 A temporary lift is used when you’re applying for a loan, a credit card, or even a job that requires an extensive background check.

-Just be sure to plan in advance because it can take up to three business days after you submit the request for the agency to actually lift the freeze.
+Just be sure to plan in advance because it can take up to three business days after you submit the request for the agency to actually lift the security freeze.

 You’ll have separate PINs for each credit reporting agency so be sure to place all three in a secure location.